cyber-shah/academics-neu/midterm-cyber-shah/README.md

 * **Environment**: The tests were conducted on a 2022 Alienware x14 laptop equipped with an Intel i7-11900H CPU running at 2.50 GHz and 32.0 GB of RAM.
 The operating system used was Fedora Linux, Workstation edition.

 * **Testing Parameters**: Two sets of input values were used to test the algorithms.
 The first set ranged from 1 to 50, incrementing by 50 steps.
 The second set ranged from 90 million to two billion and seventy million, incrementing by 90 million at each step.
 These values were chosen to cover both smaller and larger input sizes, allowing for a comprehensive performance analysis.
+* I used `test_runner.py` provided in the assignment handouts to test all the algorithms and generate a csv file with the results.

 ### Performance Comparisons with Small N Values (< 50)